 2. An Abuser Expresses No True Emotions

 This is especially when their target does.
-In emotionally charged situation the abuser can seem to switch off.
+In an emotionally charged situation, the abuser can seem to switch off.

-“I remember a time when my partner and I were having trouble with my parents, and decided to sit down for a conversation with them.
+“I remember a time when my partner and I were having trouble with my parents and decided to sit down for a conversation with them.
 I was very open about how I felt about our relationship.
 I even told them that – given the choice – having the relationship we had, or not having a relationship at all; I would prefer not to have a relationship with my parents at all.
 I told my mother that I just felt like I wasn’t good enough, that my parents didn’t love me for who I was.
 My mother just sat there and never responded.
-She didn’t look at me, she didn’t scream at me, she didn’t contradict me… My father meanwhile was shooting death stares at my partner.”
+She didn’t look at me, she didn’t scream at me, she didn’t contradict me…”

 3. An Abuser Drains the Energy Right Out of You

-“Whenever I knew my mother was coming to visit I would be agitated for hours beforehand.
-I always tried to be on my best behavior, but honestly by the time she left my house I would be a nervous wreck!
+“Whenever I knew my mother was coming to visit, I would be agitated for hours beforehand.
+I always tried to be on my best behaviour, but honestly, by the time she left my house, I would be a nervous wreck!
 I tried to keep everything as pleasant as possible; making sure the children and the dog did nothing to cause criticism; and, ensuring everything she wanted was put in front of her at the moment she required it.
 It was just a monumental headache.
 I found that meeting her out in public was usually a lot better, as she felt everyone would see her as a wonderful mother.”